warolv/igorzhivilo.com/_posts/2021-06-25-cka-series-network-policy.markdown

 You must add it to web / api /db network policy.

-8. **web pod** must have ingress and egress internet access (use external services to work properly), but must **deny egress access to any pod inside of the k8s cluster**, except api pod (which already done previously) in the same namespace.
+### web pod must have ingress and egress internet access (use external services to work properly), but must deny egress access to any pod inside of the k8s cluster, except api pod (which already done previously) in the same namespace.

 ``` yaml
 egress: